mpobjects/bdparsii/README.md

 ## Performance

-This version is roughly 8.5 times slower than the original (double based) Parsii.
+The BigDecimal version is up to 8.5 times slower than the original (double based) Parsii, assuming the parsed expression is reused.

 For more informatio see [the performance test suite](src/test/perftest/README.md).